Distributional Anchor Regression: Background

 \citet{rothenhaeusler2018anchor} establish the duality between the $L_2$ loss in linear anchor regression and optimizing a worst case risk over specific shift perturbations.
 The authors consider shift perturbations $\nuvec$, which are confined to be in the set

 and which generate the perturbed response $\rY^\nuvec$, and covariates $\rX^\nuvec$ via

-The set $C_\gamma$ contains all vectors which lie in the span of the columns of $\rM$ and thus in the same direction as the exogenous contribution $\rM \rA$ of the anchor variables.
-The average squared size of $\deltavec$ is limited to $\gamma$ times the smallest eigenvalue of the centered anchor's variance-covariance matrix.
-Now, the explicit duality between the worst case risk over all shift perturbations of limited size and the $L_2$ anchor loss is given by
+The set $C_\gamma$ contains all vectors which lie in the span of the columns of $\mM$ and thus in the same direction as the exogenous contribution $\mM \rA$ of the anchor variables.
+The average size and direction of the perturbations $\deltavec$ is limited by $\gamma$ and the centered anchors' variance-covariance matrix.
+Now, the explicit duality between the worst case risk over all shift perturbations of limited size and the linear $L_2$ anchor loss is given by

 where $P_\rA = \Ex[\cdot \given \rA]$ is the population analogue of $\prm$.
 We note that the right-hand side is the population analogue of the objective function in anchor regression.
 Hence, causal regularization in anchor regression provides guarantees for optimizing worst-case risk across a class of shift perturbations.
 The details are provided in \citet{rothenhaeusler2018anchor}.